dmd-program/dmd-100/lessons/narrative/end_of_lesson_discussion.md

 **Questions to guide the discussion:**

-- What are some insights?
+- What were some insights you had during this lesson?
-- What was a challenge?
+- Did any of the content connect with you personally?
-- More questions here ...
+- What was challenging?